a327ex/emoji-merge/README.md

   end
 ```

 This is a bit more involved and doesn't use the `spawn_plant_set` functions, instead spawning plants individually.
-Remember that `board_plant`'s positions are represented as an offset from the the board's center, and so in this case the positions for all the plants that can be spawned on top of the score board looks like this:
+Remember that `board_plant`'s positions are represented as an offset from the the board's center, and so in this case the positions for all the plants that can be spawned on top of the score board use values based on its center.
+So, for instance, `-21` means it's a bit to the left, while `21` a bit to the right; `-self.score_board.h/2 - 11` is a bit above the top of the board, and so on.

-======== image =================

-The blue circles are plant positions that always have a plant spawned, while the green ones have a chance to not happen.
-And essentially you have 2 plants around the center, and then a bunch more to the sides at some spawn chance.
+Some board plants are also spawned with some chance, instead of always spawning.
+In general, for the score board, you have 2 plants around the center, and then a bunch more to the sides randomly.
 The same idea applies to the best board:

 ```lua
   -- Best board